MaayanLab/xalign/README.md

 ### Align a single FASTQ file in paired-end mode

-To align a single RNA-seq file in paired-end mode we first download an example SRA file and save it in folder `data/example_2` relative to the working directiory.
-If the SRA file is a paired-end sample two files will be generated with the two suffixes `_1` and `_2`.
-The function `xalign.align_fastq()` will generate the required cDNA index from the Ensembl reference genome when the index is not already built. `result` is a dataframe with transcript ids, counts, and tpm.
+To align a single RNA-seq file in paired-end mode we first download an example SRA file and save it in folder `data/example_2` relative to the working directory.
+If the SRA file is a paired-end sample, two files will be generated with the two suffixes `_1` and `_2`.
+The function `xalign.align_fastq()` will generate the required cDNA index from the Ensembl reference genome when the index is not already built. `result` is a dataframe with transcript IDs, gene counts, and TPM.

-When alignment is run against a new species the initial setup will take a couple of minutes to built the index and create gene mapping files.
+When the alignment is run against a new species, the initial setup will take a couple of minutes to built the index and to create the gene mapping files.

 ```python